experimental-informatics/biotext/pd workshop session 1.md

 you'll find a Video-documentaion of the performance here: https://noparts.org/whoami/#6

-the pd-patch, you'll find here:

-* if you extract the zip-file, there is a patch in it calls *article_5.pd* < run & study it!
+there is a patch in the folder calls *article_5.pd* < run & study it!
 * the muscle-accelerator equipment we have in ground zero @ my office ... if you wanna experiment with it.
   * there is no propper documentation in it in how to connect to arduino and musce accelerator etc.